These policies are for the benefit and safety of all patrons:

 Revised June 2011.

-Randolph County Public Library Acceptable Use Policy
+Randolph County Public Libraries Acceptable Use Policy

 The objective of this policy is to ensure that the Randolph County Public Library provides for each user a welcoming, pleasant and safe environment, conducive to reading, studying, seeking information, meeting friends and collaborating; and free from harassment, physical discomfort, danger and psychological and emotional stress.
 The library environment includes physical spaces, virtual forums and any other venues where library users interact with each other and/or library staff.